multicatch/esp32_sk6812_pc_lightbar/esp32/README.md

 Select `ESP32-C3 DevKit` as your board and **enable USB CDC on Boot**.
 This option is required for the [Rust agent](../esp32_sk6812_lightbar_agent) to work.

+If you have chosen other pin than GPIO 4, then change LED_PIN to an appropriate number.

+Similarly, if you have more/less LEDs than 27, change the LED_COUNT.
+I recommend an odd number of LEDs, because then there is 1 “central” LED (which makes the glow effect look even).